Father Divine: 1942–1965: Pennsylvania

 Going into the 1950s, the press rarely covered Father Divine, and when it did, it was no longer as a menace, but as an amusing relic.
 For example, light-hearted stories ran when Father Divine announced Philadelphia was capital of the world and when he claimed to inspire invention of the hydrogen bomb.
 Father Divine's predominantly lower-class following ebbed as the economy swelled.

 In 1953, follower John Devoute gave Father Divine Woodmont, a 72-acre (0.3 km2) hilltop estate in Gladwyne, Pennsylvania.
-This French Gothic manor served as his home and primary site of his increasingly infrequent banquets until his death in 1965.
+This French Gothic Revival manor served as his home and primary site of his increasingly infrequent banquets until his death in 1965.

 As his health declined, he continued to petition for civil rights.
 In 1951, he advocated reparations to be paid to the descendants of slaves.
 He also argued in favor of integrated neighborhoods.
 However, he did not participate in the burgeoning American civil rights movement because of his poor health and especially his dislike of the use of racial labels, denying he was black.

 On September 10, 1965, Father Divine died of natural causes at his Woodmont estate.
 His widow and remaining followers insist his spirit is still alive and always refer to Father Divine in the present tense.
 Believers keep the furnishings of Father Divine's personal rooms at Woodmont just as they were as a shrine to his life.

 Father Divine's widow Edna Rose Ritchings became the spiritual leader of the movement.
 In 1972, she fought an attempt by Jim Jones to take over the movement's dwindling devotees.
 Jones based some of his doctrines on the International Peace Mission movement and claimed to be the reincarnation of Father Divine.
 Although a few members of the Mission joined the Peoples Temple after Jones made his play for leadership of the movement, the power push was, in terms of its ultimate objective, a failure.

 That Jones was 34 years old at the time of Father Divine's death made his claims of being a new incarnation rather hard to sustain – Jones claimed Divine's spirit had entered his body upon the passing of the elder man – and Ritchings was left unimpressed by Jones' impassioned rhetoric.
 Jones' custom of tape-recording all his sermons was copied from Divine, who "spoke" to his followers via archived sermon tapes once ill health forced him to cease speaking at meetings.